MateoGurrea02/mockup_agriculture/README.md

 # Agriculture Mockup

-This repository is a mockup for a agriculture landing page, develop for Mateo Gurrea, feel free to edit a modify this mockup to your projects, only I want a mention o credit 😊
+This repository is a mockup for a agriculture landing page, develop for Mateo Gurrea, feel free to edit a modify this mockup to your projects, only I want a mention or credit 😊

 ## Installation